webix-hub/docs/data/datatable/sorting.md

 - **sorting order** (here: desc).

 The new data will be loaded to the datatable and replace the initial dataset.

+{{note
+If [serverFilter](datatable/filtering.md) is enabled for this column, the data will be both filtered and sorted on serverside before returning to client.
+}}

 Custom sorting functions
 -------------------------------------------------